Cape Hatteras Fishing

 - (252) 987-2335

-The Blue Whale has been in business on Hatteras Island for 42 years.
+The Blue Whale has been in business on Hatteras Island for 43 years.
 They sell just about all the convenience items you’ll need plus other fun stuff, including bait and tackle, groceries, hot sauces, gourmet coffee beans, imported and domestic beer, wine, beach supplies, ice, gas and diesel fuel, books and magazines.
-The Blue Whale also has a propane exchange, offers notary service and has an ATM.
+If you want to grab a quick bite or some lunch to take to the beach, The Blue Whale is carrying ready-made sandwiches and salads from Boardwok restaurant this year.
+They also have a propane exchange, offer notary service and have an ATM.

 The Fishin’ Hole